FrancescoCt/CounterJS/README.md

 * Click the '+' icon to increment shown value
 * Click the '-' icon to decrease shown value
 * Click the 'Change theme' button to change the theme (optional)
+## 💻 How to test it

+* Download the current repository and test it on localhost or try it online.
+Here is the [link](https://francescoct.github.io/projects/counterjs/).

 ## 🖼 Icons